Contrast-Security-OSS/docs/content/installation/java/configuration/YAML-properties-java.md

 ### Contrast agent properties

-Use the properties in this section to control the way and frequency with which the Java agent communicates to logs and to the Contrast UI.
+Use the properties in this section to control agent wide behaviors.
+For instance, this section can be used to control the way in which the agent starts up and shuts down, and the way in which it communicates to logs and to the Contrast UI.

 If these values are not set, the agent will use the values set in the Contrast UI.

+* **agent**:
+  * **shutdown_time_ms**: Set how long to run the agent before shutting down itself (in milliseconds).
+A negative value disables scheduled shutdown.
+  * **deinstrument_on_shutdown**:Enable to deinstrumentation classes on shutdown.
+If this is not enabled, the agent disables sensors on shutdown, but leaves instrumentation.

 #### Diagnostic logging